 If you’re not already spending a great deal of time together, then most likely, there is no “we.”
 This translates to: If the only time you see him is for the occasional hookup, then it’s probably not a good idea to question what the relationship is.
 You should already know.

 Most people tend to ask the big relationship question when they know deep down the relationship is more casual than serious.
 Trust what your spider senses are telling you.
 In most cases, you know the answer before you ask the question.

 3. When you have the conversation is as important as why you’re having it

-Once you meet someone you really like, your first instinct may be to lock them down right away, but this eagerness could actually have the reverse affect.
+Once you meet someone you really like, your first instinct may be to lock them down right away, but this eagerness could actually have the reverse effect.
 If you ask too soon, you may drive the other person away.
-We cannot emphasis this enough: ***LET THE RELATIONSHIP DEVELOP NATURALLY*** If you feel that your relationship is mature but you still aren’t sure if you’re exclusive or not, then feel free to ask away.
+We cannot emphasize this enough: ***LET THE RELATIONSHIP DEVELOP NATURALLY*** If you feel that your relationship is mature but you still aren’t sure if you’re exclusive or not, then feel free to ask away.

 4. Know what you want and ask for it

 Oftentimes, the “what are we” talk comes from a discrepancy in the relationship, leading to one person wanting clarity.
 Be direct and simply say, “I’m having a really great time with you, and I’m interested in ….”
 Then, ask the other person if they feel the same way.
 Don’t leave any room for confusion.
 You’ve been confused long enough.